thelonious/kld-text-utils/README.md

 # kld-text-utils

-A small collection of utilities for formatting text
+A small collection of utilities for formatting text.
+I use these in a number of other modules, so it's convenient to have these all in one place.

 ## format